Klipper3d/klipper/docs/Advanced_Tuning.md

 file.
 When tuning config parameters to reduce print time, it is recommended to run a print simulation to determine the time impact of each change.

+XXX - move "Print layer height" description to a new "aside" section about importance of slicer settings on speed.
+Reduce number of moves.
+Reduce infill, increase layer height, increase extrusion width.

 The following are common settings that one would tune to reduce print times (greatest impact first):